 - A “Courtesy Notice” is sent to the check writer allowing ten days to make the check good.

 - It is submitted to the program no earlier than 31 days but within 90 days from the date of the check.

-- A photo I.D. (driver’s license, military I.D., state identification card, or a check cashing card number) was recorded at the time of the transaction.
+- A photo I.D. (driver’s license, military I.D., state identification card) was recorded at the time of the transaction.

 A check is ineligible for the program if:

 - It is post-dated.

 - Both parties knew there were insufficient funds at the time of transaction.

 - It is a two party, stop payment, rent, government issued, payroll or travelers check.